pierwill/ssn2018aarhus/aarhus.rst

 .. note::

+   (This is a piece of a dissertation chapter.)

    With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of a particular theological struggle—predestination—uncovers otherwise hidden depths in the histories of surveillance.

    The theology of predestination IS STRONGLY PRESENT AT the creation of one of the earliest cultures of modern state surveillance: Elizabethan England.